KesKru/portfolio-app-3/spec/spec-app-3.md

-# Portfolio-app-spec
+# App-3-spec

 A short overview of Functional, Design and Technical specifications for this app.
-This is a full stack AirBnB style application, with simplified functionality,- to demonstrate working knowledge of React(Hooks)-ContextAPI-VanillaCSS-Next + Node-Express-Apollo-MongoDB technology stack.

 ## Functional spec: